aardgoose/CVTiles/tilecreation.md

 `node makeTiles <mapset>`

-This will create the subdirectory as specified in the tileSetEntry usbdirectory property, and populate this with subdirectories and tiles for each zoom level.
+This will create the subdirectory as specified in the tileSetEntry subdirectory property, and populate this with subdirectories and tiles for each zoom level.

 ### 5 Install the Tile Set